skylines-project/skylines/INSTALL.md

 by calling the `scripts/initialize_database.py` file from the the command line.

-## Running the debug server

-If the above steps are completed you should be able to run a base version of *SkyLines* locally now:

-    $ ./debug.py

-# XCSoar dependencies
+## XCSoar tools

-Since the [XCSoar project](http://www.xcsoar.org/) already has much of the code implemented that is necessary for flight analysis, it makes sense to reuse that code where applicable. *SkyLines* is using two tools from the range of XCSoar libraries called `AnalyseFlight` and `FlightPath`.
-The names speak for themselves
+Since the [XCSoar](http://www.xcsoar.org/) project already has much of the code implemented that is necessary for flight analysis, it makes sense to reuse that code where applicable. *SkyLines* is using two tools from the range of XCSoar libraries called `AnalyseFlight` and `FlightPath`.

-## Download

-We have uploaded precompiled versions of the two tools to our download server to make the initial setup faster and easier.
-The tools can be downloaded by calling:

-    ./download_xcsoar_tools.sh

-## Compiling

-If the download does not work, or you want to build the tools yourself, you can follow these instructions:
+Here are the necessary commands to clone the XCSoar repository and build and link the two tools on Ubuntu/Debian:

-    # download the XCSoar source code repository
+    # clone the XCSoar source code repository
     $ git clone git://git.xcsoar.org/xcsoar/master/xcsoar.git

+    # install XCSoar build dependencies
+    $ apt-get install make libcurl4-openssl-dev

     # consult the XCSoar README file for further dependency informations

-    # the following should be enough for the Vagrant environment
-    $ apt-get install libcurl4-openssl-dev libboost-system-dev

     # build the tools
     $ cd xcsoar
-    $ make TARGET=UNIX DEBUG=n ENABLE_SDL=n output/UNIX/bin/AnalyseFlight output/UNIX/bin/FlightPath
+    $ make DEBUG=n ENABLE_SDL=n output/UNIX/bin/AnalyseFlight output/UNIX/bin/FlightPath

-    # create a symbolic link from skylines to xcsoar (not possible on Vagrant)
+    # create a symbolic link from SkyLines to XCSoar
     $ cd <path to skylines>
     $ ln -s <path to xcsoar>/output/UNIX/bin bin

+## Running the debug server

+If the above steps are completed you should be able to run a base version of *SkyLines* locally now:

+    $ ./debug.py

 *(The following chapters are optional!)*